naninovel/docs/docs/en/guide/compatibility.md

 ## Render Pipelines

 Both the Universal Render Pipeline (URP) and the legacy built-in render pipeline (BiRP) are fully supported.
 The High-Definition Render Pipeline (HDRP) is not actively tested and is not recommended.
-While most Naninovel features will work with HDRP, some rendering-specific features—such as the [@trans], [@glitch], and [@bokeh] commands—may not work under HDRP out of the box.
+While most Naninovel features will work with HDRP, some rendering-specific features — such as the [@trans], [@glitch], and [@bokeh] commands — may not work under HDRP out of the box.

 ## GUI